 Note that the maximum allowable request (\$500,000 vs. \$250,000) and the maximum allowable time frame (12-36 months vs. 12-24 months) are greater for collaborative projects.
 Additional information on eligibility for collaborative projects can be found on the program website and within its FAQs.

 Collaborating institutions (if applicable)

-If this is a collaborative project, include the names of the collaborating institutions below.
+Include the names of the collaborating institutions below.